input-output-hk/plutus-pioneer-program/docs/prework/setup/README.md

 The web development environment allows you to create a Cardano application from your browser, and no further installations are required.
 This is a suitable option if you have a reliable internet connection.

 To set up a local environment, we provide a Docker container image that will install all the required libraries and dependencies.
-We recommend this option if your internet connection speed is lower than 10 MB.
+We recommend this option if your internet connection speed is lower than 10 Mbit/s.

 We provide detailed instructions to set up your working environment in the following guides: